Frederick Law Olmsted Jr.: McMillan Commission

-With each stop, they immersed themselves in the classical beauty and thoughtful design that had stood the test of time.
+With each stop, they immersed themselves in aesthetics and designs that had endured for centuries.
 This journey wasn’t just about admiration; it was an opportunity to absorb the principles of design, scale, and grandeur.
 The experience sparked new ideas and offered a tangible blueprint for the monumental transformation they were about to undertake.
 Following their trip to Europe, an exhibit at the Corcoran Gallery of Art enthralled thousands of visitors on what the capital could look.
 L'Enfant's original plan made the United States Capitol the center of the city, but the addition of the Lincoln Memorial and Jefferson Memorial, Olmsted shifted the monumental core the from the mall to the Washington Monument.
 Their resulting McMillan Plan was approved and has guided federal planning in the District through review of projects and designs by the National Capital Planning Commission.

 In 1910, he was approached by the American Civic Association for advice on the creation of a new bureau of national parks.
 This initiated six years of correspondence, including this letter to the president of the Appalachian Mountain Club, dated January 19, 1912:

 The present situation in regard to the national parks is very bad.
 They have been created one at a time by acts of Congress which have not defined at all clearly the purposes for which the lands were to be set apart, nor provided any orderly or efficient means of safeguarding the parks ...
 I have made at different times two suggestions, one of which was ... a definition of the purposes for which the national parks and monuments are to be administered by the Bureau.

 Olmsted recommended the following for the mission, a statement preserved in the National Park Service Organic Act (1916):